CSUBIOM/480A5CourseMaterials/README.md

 Cheatsheet with GitHub Commands: [github-git-cheatsheet.pdf](https://education.github.com/git-cheat-sheet-education.pdf)

-Click the image for a video of Q-Bio poetry from Brian:
+**Thank you for reading this far!** As a reward, please click the image below for a special video of Q-Bio poetry from Brian:

 [![Poetry Video from Brian](https://img.youtube.com/vi/MrPRz1_4euA/0.jpg)](https://www.youtube.com/watch?v=MrPRz1_4euA)